trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 ToDo: Fill in!

 Development Workflows
 ======================

+In this section, the typical development workflows for a TriBITS project are described.
+First, the `Basic Development Workflow`_ for a sinlge-repository TriBITS project is described.
+This is followed up with a slightly more complex `Multi-Repository Development Workflow`_.

 Basic Development Workflow
 --------------------------

 ToDo: Fill in!

 Multi-Repository Development Workflow
 -------------------------------------

 ToDo: Fill in!

 Howtos
 ======

 ToDo: Fill in!

 How to Add a new TriBITS Package
 --------------------------------

 ToDo: Fill in!

 How to Add a new TriBITS Package with Subpackages
 -------------------------------------------------

 ToDo: Fill in!

 How to Add a new TriBITS TPL
 ----------------------------